NEXT UP ON this.

 Some courses will require you to complete other requirements like an interview or submit a folio and often these have to be completed by set dates.
 You can check with the relevant institution or VTAC for information on prerequisites and extra requirements.

 Aim for your ultimate course and list courses in the order you want to study them, not the order in which you think you will get in.
-You will only receive one Round 1 offer – the highest preference you are eligible for – so it’s important to get your course list as accurate as possible, in preference order, before the December Change of Preference period closes.
+You will only receive one Round 1 offer – the highest preference you are eligible for – so it’s important to get your course list as accurate as possible, in preference order, before the first December Change of Preference period closes – at 4pm on Saturday 14 December.

-While you will have the opportunity to change your preferences again in January, this will be after Round 1 offers have been released and not all institutions participate in subsequent offer rounds.
+While you will have the opportunity to change your preferences again (from 4pm Wednesday 18 December to 4pm Friday 20 December) this will be after Round 1 offers have been released and not all institutions/courses participate in all offer rounds.
 So you shouldn’t plan to add a course after Round 1 offers as you might not have the opportunity to do so.

 If the courses you initially selected are still your most preferred, there is no need to change your preferences.
 For example, if your ATAR is higher than you expected, you shouldn’t necessarily change your first preference to a course with a high clearly-in ATAR to ‘use up’ all of your ATAR.